codeforboston/windfall-elimination/src/library/pia/README.md

 - The next lines to support will be around future calculations for https://github.com/codeforboston/windfall-elimination/issues/190
 - This class does not interact with the C++ policy logic.
 That needs glue code in `index.ts` as shown in the next major section.

-### Example of deserializing and reserializing AnyPIA format string
+### Example of deserializing and re-serializing AnyPIA format string

 This file is the [sample20.pia (details)](http://thadk.net/anypiamac-docs/html/Samples/sample_22.html) provided with official AnyPIA app: